-- Once it has been agreed between ACC and the prospective adopters that the match is good, the handover of the animal will be arranged.
+- Once a match is agreed between ACC and prospective adopters, the rehoming handover of the animal will be arranged.
 This is always made at our rehoming centre.

 - Shortly after the adoption we will follow up with a phone call, usually the next day, in the first week of rehoming and periodically thereafter to see how your animal is settling in and to offer any assistance if needed.

-- We ask for photos and video updates of your new furry friend enjoying their new life with you.
+- We ask that where possible you provide photos and video updates of your new furry friend enjoying their new life with you.
 These help to promote the work of the charity and helps us to rehome other animals.
-These can be emailed to ACCanimalteam@outlook.com or sent via WhatsApp on 07712 330829.
-By providing these you agree to ACC using them on our social media.
+These can be emailed to ACCanimalteam@outlook.com

 Our key aim is to help you find the right animal for your particular circumstances and in that we will give honest and open feedback to help you understand our decisions.
 At any point in this process please raise any queries or concerns you may have and ask questions, we want you to have a good experience with ACC, to fully understand what happens, where you are in the process and what are the next steps.